jlevy/og-equity-compensation/README.md

 including federal and state income taxes as well as employment taxes.

-[Skip ahead](#taxes-on-equity-compensation) to understand how taxes on equity work, but if you have time, this section gives a fast and detailed overview of tax fundamentals.
+[Skip ahead](#taxes-on-equity-compensation) to understand how taxes on equity work, but if you have time, this section gives a summary of tax fundamentals, just in case you never really figured out all the numbers on your pay stub.
-You don’t need to know every detail, and can rely on software and professionals to help, but we do suggest understanding the different kinds of taxes, how large they can be, and how each is “triggered” by different events.
+You don’t need to know every detail, and can rely on software and professionals to determine the tax you owe, but we do suggest understanding the different kinds of taxes, how large they can be, and how each is “triggered” by different events.
-We cover roughly how and when different kinds of taxes are calculated, just in case you never really figured out all the numbers on your pay stub.

 Given the complexity, most taxpayers aren’t aware of exactly how their [income tax](https://www.investopedia.com/terms/i/incometax.asp) is calculated.